xak200/Portfolio/Database Design & Implementation/README.md

 Pre-LAMP App Assignment Example:

-This assignment consists of the work to preface the LAMP assignment.
-I used SQL to write scripts to:
+This assignment consists of the work that prefaced the LAMP assignment.
+I used SQL to write scripts to populate a mySQL database.
+I implemented the following operations:
-- create all of the tables for controlled vocabularies ("reference tables") needed along with the INSERT queries required to populate those tables
+- created all of the tables for controlled vocabularies ("reference tables") needed along with the INSERT queries required to populate those tables
-- create all of the tables that will be used with user data entry and/or imported data files
+- created all of the tables that will be used with user data entry and/or imported data files
-- populate the second set of tables with test data (a dozen records or so per table would likely suffice for testing purposes) and/or a script that imports data from text files
+- populated the second set of tables with test data (a dozen records or so per table would likely suffice for testing purposes) and/or a script that imports data from text files